Summary of EU citizens' rights

 ✅ Right to NHS primary medical care

-Services including GP and A&E treatment see Doctors of the World briefing
+Services including GP and A&E treatment.

 See Right to Work guidance

-✅ Right to continue receiving existing benefits
+✅ Right to rent

-✅ Higher education 'home fee status' for the 2021/2022 academic year
+✅ Higher education 'home fee status'

 See Gov.UK website for rules for England